 The shops to visit are Saks on Fifth Avenue, Macy’s, Barneys, Bloomingdale’s, Lord & Taylor and Tiffany.
 Believe it or not this could contribute to a whole day and night of entertainment, maybe longer!

-If you’re staying in New York for the medium to long term, follow this guide to celebrate Christmas like a local!
+If you’re staying in NYC for the medium to long term, follow this guide to celebrate Christmas in New York like a local!